etorres-revature/Lucky_Mountaineers/README.md

 # [PORTFOLIO EDGE](https://etorres-revature.github.io/Lucky_Mountaineers/) :yen: :dollar: :pound: :euro: :moneybag: :money_with_wings:

-Financial Freedom is one of the main goals for every working person throughout the world.
+Financial freedom is one of the main goals for every working person throughout the world.
 Over time the single best return on your investment can be through the purchase of publicly traded stocks.

 Some big reasons to invest in the stock market:

-1. historically, the stock market goes up (appreciates) over time;
+1. Historically, the stock market goes up (appreciates) over time;
-1. reinvestment of returns and compounding interest can help your money grow more quickly;
+1. Reinvestment of returns and compounding interest can help your money grow more quickly;
-1. mitigate potential risks by diversifying investments across multiple sectors;
+1. Mitigation of potential risks by diversifying investments across multiple sectors;
-1. various forms of investment vehicles (ETFs/single stocks/mutual funds/etc.);
+1. Various forms of investment vehicles (ETFs/single stocks/mutual funds/etc.);
-1. generally, stock market returns beat inflation. <a href="#footnote1"><sup>[1]</sup></a>
+1. Generally, stock market returns beat inflation. <a href="#footnote1"><sup>[1]</sup></a>

 If you are ready to maximize your stock knowledge then [PORTFOLIO EDGE](https://etorres-revature.github.io/Lucky_Mountaineers/) is the web app for you.